 Terry and Wendy volunteered for VGC for 10 years (2008-2018), Terry as a driver and Wendy as his assistant.

-They were a very popular couple servicing the Thursday Shopping run, driving once or twice a week on the Gold Coast Hospital Foundation Cancer Treatment Transport, taking our elderly clients on Outings around the Gold Coast and beyond, and also driving on our community circuit.
+They were a very popular couple servicing the Thursday Shopping run, driving once or twice a week on the Gold Coast Hospital Foundation Cancer Treatment Transport, taking our elderly customers on Outings around the Gold Coast and beyond, and also driving on our community circuit.

 They both gave time to the WH & S committee where Terry’s experience in his previous job was very valuable and Wendy acted as secretary.